Tony Spollen, key figure in bogus accounts inquiry, dies

 Mr Spollen left AIB in 1991 to set up is own consultancy.
 He also served on a number of company and State boards.

 He is survived by his wife, Gina, children Tonia, Garfield, Virginia and Davin, and six grandchildren.
-His funeral takes place tomorrow at the Church of the Sacred Heart, Donnybrook.
+His funeral takes place on Wednesday at the Church of the Sacred Heart, Donnybrook.